b4thefomo/maxheadbox/README.md

 ### Why not just use tool calls APIs?

 Fantastic question, thanks for asking!
-Check out my blog post to see why I went with redefining a function payload for invoking tools instead of using the tools’ APIs directly.
-Here’s the link.
+Check out my [blog post](https://blog.simone.computer/an-agent-desktoy) to see why I went with redefining a function payload for invoking tools instead of using the tools' APIs directly.

 ### Was this vibecoded?